 She wonders if Sarek's Spock, the Spock of her time, will get past that.
 If Uhura will help him.

 Then she stops wondering and gives her full attention to Sarek, to his touch and his lips and his body.
-He lets her do whatever she likes, she returns the favor.
+He lets her do whatever she likes and she returns the favor.
 They finally lie still, and Sarek strokes her back as she rests half on his chest.
-She is exhausted, and he is still ready for her.
-He lets her be for a bit, then he rolls her so she is underneath him, takes her gently, as if he can tell how sore she is.
+She's exhausted, but he's still ready for her.
+He lets her be for a bit, then he rolls her so she's underneath him and takes her gently, as if he can tell how sore she is.

 She gives in to him, gives up for him.
-And she knows that, in time, she will tell him she loves him.
+And she knows that, in time, she'll tell him she loves him.

 She meets his eyes as he moves above her, smiles at the look he gives her.

-In time, she knows he'll tell her, too.
+In time, she knows he'll tell her that too.